-Bexley City School District Franklin County 348 South Cassingham Road Bexley, Ohio 43209
+Bexley City School District Franklin County 348 South Cassingham Road Bexley, OH 43209

-To the Board of Education:
+To the Members of the Board of Education:

-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-Opinion on the Major Federal Program
+Opinion on Each Major Federal Program

-We have audited Bexley City School District's, Franklin County, (the District) compliance with the types of compliance requirements identified as subject to audit in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on Bexley City School District's major federal program for the year ended June 30, 2023.
-Bexley City School District's major federal program is identified in the Summary of Auditor's Results section of the accompanying schedule of findings.
+We have audited the Bexley City School District's compliance with the types of compliance requirements identified as subject to audit in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the Bexley City School District's major federal programs for the fiscal year ended June 30, 2024.
+The Bexley City School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings.

-In our opinion, Bexley City School District complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended June 30, 2023.
+In our opinion, the Bexley City School District complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the fiscal year ended June 30, 2024.

-Basis for Opinion on the Major Federal Program
+Basis for Opinion on Each Major Federal Program

-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards); and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Our responsibilities under those standards and the Uniform Guidance are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Our responsibilities under those standards and the Uniform Guidance are further described in the "Auditor's Responsibilities for the Audit of Compliance" section of our report.

-We are required to be independent of the District and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for the major federal program.
-Our audit does not provide a legal determination of the District's compliance with the compliance requirements referred to above.
+We are required to be independent of the Bexley City School District and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for each major federal program.
+Our audit does not provide a legal determination of the Bexley City School District's compliance with the compliance requirements referred to above.